The 2006 Citroën C-Triomphe didn’t quite live up to its billing.

-PSA announced this particular iteration of their C-segment contender in 2004, a car which replaced the unloved and visually underwhelming Xsara model line.
-This car, believed to have been the work of Donato Coco and Bertrand Rapatel under the supervision of Jean-Pierre Ploué marked the beginning of a renaissance at Citroën’s Vélizy styling centre.
-Adieu to the creative torpidity of the Blakeslee years, welcome back creativity.
+PSA announced this particular iteration of their C-segment contender in 2004, a car which replaced the unloved and visually unimpressive Xsara model line.
+The C4, believed to have been the styling work of Donato Coco and Bertrand Rapatel under the supervision of Jean-Pierre Ploué marked the beginning of a stylistic renaissance at Citroën’s Vélizy design centre.
+Au revoir to the creative torpidity which characterised the Calvet era, welcome back creativity.
 Theoretically at least.

-Now the C4 hatchback wasn’t a bad effort, even if it fell some way short of the class-leading Focus in dynamic terms.
-It certainly presented a more Citroënesque face to the world than the one the marque had latterly been permitted, even if it probably suffered from as many durability-related issues as its ungainly Sochaux-built Peugeot sibling.
+Now the C4 hatchback wasn’t a bad effort, even if it fell some way short of the class-leading Focus, in dynamic terms anyway.
+It certainly presented a more Citroënesque face to the world than the one the marque had been permitted for some considerable time, even if it probably suffered from as many durability-related issues as its ungainly Sochaux-built Peugeot 307 platform-mate.

-Sold in most markets as either a five or three-door hatchback, the Mulhouse-assembled C4 became a fixture in the upper regions of the European sales charts and a regular sight on our roads, aided by the Cannes Lion winning Euro-RSCG-created ‘transformer’ TV ads.
-Today’s subject however remains something of an outlier in the model hierarchy, the lesser-spotted C4 Sedan, or C-Triomphe, as it was also known.
+Sold in most markets as either a five or three-door hatchback, the Mulhouse-assembled C4 became a fixture in the upper regions of the European sales charts and a regular sight on our roads, aided by the Cannes Lion winning Euro-RSCG-created ‘transformer’ TV commercials.
+Today’s subject however remains more of an outlier within the model hierarchy, the lesser-spotted C4 Sedan, or C-Triomphe, as it was otherwise known.

 The visible bodywork changes are evident aft of the centre pillar, with elongated rear doors, a heavily revised rear canopy and the provision of a separate boot.
-But it’s at the tail where the sedan makes its strongest visual statement.
-Clearly an attempt to reflect the styling themes employed on the larger C6 saloon, the expansive boomerang-shaped rear lamps arc luxuriantly over the rear deck, if not as dramatically as those of the flagship model.
+But it is at the tail where the sedan makes its strongest visual statement.
+Clearly an attempt to reflect styling themes explored to greater account on the range-topping C6 saloon, the expansive boomerang-shaped rear lamps arc luxuriantly over the rear deck, if not as dramatically as those of the flagship model.

-The effect it creates however is an incongruous one, the Triomphe lacking the proportions or requisite gravitas to wear it in any manner other than a slightly self-conscious one.
-So while the styling cannot be considered a ringing success, it does put one in mind of another car, Ford’s 1993 Synthesis concept – a design which reprised themes explored with more success in Ghia’s Focus showcar of the previous year.
-Both vehicles employ a softly curved form language, a glassy six-light canopy, and a rounded tail.
+The effect it creates however is a slightly incongruous one, the C-Triomphe lacking the proportions or requisite gravitas to wear it in any manner other than a slightly self-conscious one.
+So while the styling cannot be considered a ringing success, it appears to have had something of a precedent in Ford’s 1993 Synthesis concept – a design which reprised themes explored with a good deal more success in Ghia’s Focus showcar of the previous year – both vehicles employing softly curved forms, a glassy six-light canopy, and a rounded tail.

-But Citroën didn’t stop with the Triomphe, employing another shuffling of the platform matrix in the 2009 C-Quatrè.
+But Citroën didn’t stop with the C-Triomphe, employing another shuffling of the platform matrix to bring about the 2009 C-Quatrè.
 Employing the shorter wheelbase hatchback platform, this shake of the can resulted in a 328 mm longer car overall.
-Styled in a more contemporary idiom than that of the more classical C-Triomphe, a derivation of this car remains in production with Dongfeng Peugeot-Citroën in China.
+Styled in a more contemporary idiom than that of the more classical C-Triomphe, a derivation of this car remains in production at the time of writing with Dongfeng Peugeot-Citroën in China.

 But it doesn’t end there.
 Citroën currently sells the Spanish-built C-Elysée saloon in selected European, South American and North African markets in addition of course to China, where it is also assembled.
-In fact, the sheer fecundity of three volume Citroëns available worldwide turns out to be somewhat bewildering and really ought to warrant further examination.
+In fact, the sheer fecundity of three volume Citroëns available worldwide turns out not only to be somewhat bewildering but really ought to warrant deeper examination.

-One of the sternest tests a car stylist faces is to convincingly transform a hatchback into a three volume saloon.
+One of the sternest tests a car stylist faces is to convincingly transform a car designed as a hatchback into a three volume saloon.
 It can be done and done well, but the C-Triomphe, while not particularly egregious, fails to be harmonious to behold – showroom death I would contend.
-Even by the standards of Southern European tastes, the C4 Sedan/ Triomphe appears to have been decidedly minority fare.
+Judging by the numbers viewed on the (Southern Spanish) roads, the C4 Sedan/ C-Triomphe appears to have been decidedly minority fare.
 Even the current C-Elysée model seems to be fading fast.

 Driven to write regrets the poor quality of the appended images.